temporalio/temporal-learning/docs/getting_started/python/hello_api_in_python/index.md

 Here's what you'll explore and accomplish:

-1. **Workflow (the orchestrator):** You'll delve deep into the Workflow Class, the central orchestrator of your Temporal Application.
+1. **Workflow:** You'll delve deep into the Workflow Class, the central orchestrator of your Temporal Application.
 This class meticulously outlines the sequence of operations, directing the call to the weather API.
-2. **Activity (the executor):** The Activity is where the action happens.
+2. **Activity:** The Activity is where the action happens.
 This functional unit is key to performing tasks like fetching and processing data, bridging the gap between your Workflow's instructions and the external API's responses.
-3. **Worker (the performer):** Workers are the powerhouse of the Temporal framework, executing the code of your Workflows and Activities.
+3. **Worker:** Workers are the powerhouse of the Temporal framework, executing the code of your Workflows and Activities.
 This section will enlighten you on how Workers function, hosting and running various pieces of your application’s logic.
-4. **Testing with Pytest (ensuring reliability):** Testing is an integral part of software development, particularly for robust applications.
-This tutorial includes a segment on writing tests using `pytest`, enabling you to verify the successful execution of your Workflow.
+4. **Testing with Pytest:** Testing is an integral part of software development, particularly for robust applications.
+This tutorial includes a segment on writing tests using `pytest`, enabling you to verify the successful execution of your Activities.
-5. **Client Configuration (the bridge to action):** A pivotal aspect of any Temporal Application is configuring the client.
+5. **Client Configuration:** A pivotal aspect of any Temporal Application is configuring the client.
 You'll go through the process of setting up and customizing the client, which acts as a conduit between your frontend (like a web application) and the Temporal backend.

 Upon completing this tutorial, you'll Temporal application and gain comprehensive understanding of the interactions between its various components.
 This experience will prove invaluable as you continue to build sophisticated, scalable web applications using Temporal.